cloudrobotics/cloudrobotics.github.io/iccr2017/calls.md

 ---

 ## Student grants
-There are a limited number of travel grants available for authors of accepted papers at the conference.
+There are a limited number of hotel grants available for authors of accepted papers at the conference.
 Applicants should send an e-mail to yulin.zhang@u-picardie.fr .